 With one single click, Toggl can tell where a person’s each second is being spent, making this application ideal for any person who logs billable hours.
 This app can help you track as many clients as you want, export timesheets, view colorful graphs, and sync your numbers with several project management apps.

 The developers of this excellent app knew that productivity extends beyond work.
-Each 24 hours are broken down into 3 broad categories, including work, play and sleep.
+Every 24 hours are broken down into 3 broad categories, including work, play, and sleep.

 Within these 3 chunks, you can further track your time with multiple tags and labels to know how much time you are spending in which of these activities.
 You can also run multiple timers simultaneously.